Where We Went: Getty Memorial Conservation Area & adjacent trails, in between Nessacus Middle School & Wahconah High School in Dalton, MA

 Now you’re probably thinking, “that’s it?”
 “Less than a 2 minute walk?”
 WAIT.
 There’s more.
 We spent some time exploring the conservation area.
 At that time it hadn’t undergone any maintenance and the pond bridge and other parts were overgrown.
 After a snack (BECAUSE ALWAYS), we took a left onto a wide trail.
 There are no markers or blazes on these paths and many offshoots.
 However, it would be VERY (not impossible, but…) difficult to get lost.
 With the two school bookending this forested space and the Housatonic river cutting through to the east, regaining your bearings is fairly simple.
 Most of the trails spit you out at the backside of one school or the other.

-Must Know Before You Go’s : There are no trailheads.
+Must Know Before You Go’s: There are no trailheads.
 No markers or blazes.
 Be aware that barring summer months, both schools are in session.
-Use sound judgement.
-After school and weekends are perhaps a better time to explore these trails than during the academic year.
+Wahconah High School is currently undergoing construction.
+Parking there is not recommended.
+Due to Covid-19, re-opening of these schools is still unclear, but use sound judgement.
+Summer and weekends are the best time to explore these trails.
 No facilities.

 *Entrances to all trails are towards the back ends of both schools.